 Elective

-One week of the PA residency curriculum is dedicated to an elective, where residents can explore a specialty or interest of their choosing.
-Optional electives include, but are not limited to, Ultrasound, EMS, Hematology/Oncology, ED Administration & Leadership, Toxicology, Geriatrics.
+One week of the Physician Assistant Residency curriculum is dedicated to an elective, where residents can explore a specialty or interest of their choosing.
+Optional electives include, but are not limited to, Emergency Management Services, Wilderness Medicine, Healthcare Leadership & Management, Geriatrics, Simulation Education, or an additional week in the Lower Manhattan Hospital Emergency Department.

 Didactic Learning